Easy Vegetarian Chili Recipe for Cozy Nights

 Scale

-Beans and Vegetables
+Beans and Base

 • 1 cup corn kernels

-• 1 teaspoon chili powder
+• 1 tablespoon chili powder

 • 1 teaspoon cumin

-• Salt to taste
+• Salt, to taste

-• Fresh cilantro, chopped
+• 1/4 cup fresh cilantro, chopped

 Instructions